htsmto/OmicsBridge/docs/Data_Overview.md

-# Data Overview
+# Data Overview and Downstream Analysis

 This section provides an overview of the selected dataset (except for scRNA data and bam/bed files, which are viewable in the "scRNA" and "Genome Browser" sections).
-Users can create various plots, identify and highlight significant genes and hits, examine overlaps with gene sets of interest, and conduct downstream analyses including GO/KEGG and GSEA analysis.
+Users can create various plots, identify and highlight significant genes and hits, examine overlaps with gene sets of interest, and conduct downstream analyses including GO/KEGG and GSEA analyses.

 ## <u> **Data Selection** </u>

-Users can filter and select datasets using three categories defined during upload: "Data from," "Experiment," and "Data type."
-The interface then shows detailed information about the selected dataset.
-Once a dataset is selected, users can view it as a spreadsheet in the "Data Table" tab.
-Depending on the data type, users can also create visualisations and conduct downstream analyses in additional tabs.
+To begin, a dataset will be chosen in the “Dataset Selection” section.
+Upon selection, the details of the dataset will be displayed on the right side.
+Users can filter datasets by “Data from," "Experiment," or “Data type" inside the toggle button.
+Depending on whether the data is in the form of a Count Table (A) or Comparison Data (B), the content will be presented in the “Overview and Analysis” section.
+Please refer to the following for more information.

-## <u> **When the data type is "Comparison data"** </u>
+## <u> **Analysis of "Comparison data"** </u>

 In the "Plot" tab, users can visualise the data and perform several downstream analyses, including GO and GSEA analysis.
 >